From 0 to 25,420 businesses in 4 years. Happy Birthday, Customerly! 🎉

 Thank you, Matteo, Gianni, Igor, Victoria, Daniele, Olga, Vlad, Garik, Olga and Nastya.

-Every single action you do every day is contributing to helping that billion people our mission stands for.
+Every single action you do every day contributes to helping that billion people our mission stands for.

-Without a great team, it’s impossible to build a product so impactful on people lives.
+Without a great team, it’s impossible to build a product so impactful on people’s lives.